raydebug/-java-api-demo/README.md

 - Spring Boot team for the excellent framework
 - TestContainers team for the testing infrastructure
 - The open-source community for various libraries used
 - Contributors who have helped improve this project

+## Test Changes

+- Updated `UserDto` to include password field
+- Fixed test assertions to match API response structure
+- Added password validation in user creation test